|Home||Tutorials||Animation Samples||PC Security||Links||About|

 Many more can be found at support.microsoft.com/default.aspx?scid=kb;EN-US;q262680.

-If you use ZoneAlarm, there are two programs you can choose from to submit reports to DShield.
+If you use ZoneAlarm, there used to be two programs available to submit reports to DShield - ZoneLog Analyser and VisualZone.
+Neither are available anymore...

 If you have a router, you can most likely configure it to log the traffic.
 See your router's documentation on how to enable logging.
 To collect and submit these logs you will need some software.